wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
+V7.9 : ??-????-2024 by Dave Bernazzani (wavemotion)
+  * Fix so holding shoulder buttons on Bumper Bash does NOT invoke the screen snapshot.
+  * Fix for bumper bash right bumper position so it now shows correctly.
+  * Improved GI Joe Cobra Strike snake graphics so it's much closer to the way a real TIA chip would draw it.
+  * Fix for Labyrinth (AR) graphical glitches at top/bottom of walls.
+  * Fix initial difficulty switch settings so startup for games like Asteroids works correctly.
+  * TBD

 V7.8 : 30-Nov-2024 by Dave Bernazzani (wavemotion)
   * Further tweaks to the improved 'Wave Direct' to prevent audio gaps.
   * First pass at allowing 'Wave Direct' for DS-Phat/Lite (only for simple games like Quadrun, Berzerk VE and Open Sesame).